Our Members

 Contentment Chapter, NSDAR, organized in 1947, was originally located in Dedham and is now located in Greenfield.

 "The general court of Massachusetts was petitioned on September 3, 1635, by a small group of Watertown men for permission to form a plantation some two miles above the falls of the Charles River.
-The land was lush for farming." (https://www.massdar.org/chapter-namesakes.html) The colonists wanted to name their settlement as Contentment, but Dedham was chosen as the town name. (https://dedhamhistorical.org/historyofdedham/)
+The land was lush for farming."
+Click here for more information.
+The colonists wanted to name their settlement Contentment, but Dedham was chosen as the town name.

-Since Franklin County had not had a chapter in 33 years, Katherine Maleno, a Massachusetts DAR daughter and resident of Greenfield, was asked if she would consider revitalizing and relocating the chapter to Greenfield.
+Since Franklin County had not had a chapter in 33 years, a request was made to consider revitalizing and relocating the chapter to Greenfield.

-The Chapter was re-organized on 7 January 2023.
-Nine members of the Betty Allen Chapter, Northampton, chose to transfer to re-form the chapter.
-The National Board of Management approved the location move to Greenfield, Massachusetts on 11 February 2023.
+The Contentment Chapter, NSDAR, was reorganized on January 7, 2023.
+Nine members of the Betty Allen Chapter, NSDAR, located in Northampton, chose to transfer to re-form the chapter.
+The National Board of Management approved the location move to Greenfield, Massachusetts on February 11, 2023.

-Given its association with the area, the Greenfield members chose to keep the chapter name as Contentment.
+Given its association with the area, the Greenfield members chose to keep the chapter name Contentment.

 "The general court of Massachusetts was petitioned on September 3, 1635, by a small group of Watertown men for permission to form a plantation some two miles above the falls of the Charles River.
-The land was lush for farming." (https://www.massdar.org/chapter-namesakes.html) The colonists wanted to name their settlement as Contentment, but Dedham was chosen as the town name. (https://dedhamhistorical.org/historyofdedham/)
+The land was lush for farming."
+Click here for more information.
+The colonists wanted to name their settlement Contentment, but Dedham was chosen as the town name.

-Since Franklin County had not had a chapter in 33 years, Katherine Maleno, a Massachusetts DAR daughter and resident of Greenfield, was asked if she would consider revitalizing and relocating the chapter to Greenfield.
+Since Franklin County had not had a chapter in 33 years, a request was made to consider revitalizing and relocating the chapter to Greenfield.

-The Chapter was re-organized on 7 January 2023.
-Nine members of the Betty Allen Chapter, Northampton, chose to transfer to re-form the chapter.
-The National Board of Management approved the location move to Greenfield, Massachusetts on 11 February 2023.
+The Contentment Chapter, NSDAR, was reorganized on January 7, 2023.
+Nine members of the Betty Allen Chapter, NSDAR, located in Northampton, chose to transfer to re-form the chapter.
+The National Board of Management approved the location move to Greenfield, Massachusetts on February 11, 2023.

-Given its association with the area, the Greenfield members chose to keep the chapter name as Contentment.
+Given its association with the area, the Greenfield members chose to keep the chapter name Contentment.

 Our Patriots